Rome Neighborhoods - Where should you stay?

 - This is THE main shopping district, so if you are spending the day shopping (or at least buying some souvenirs and gifts), it’s quite handy to go drop off your purchases at your hotel and head back out again.
 Click here to read more about Shopping near the Spanish Steps.

-- There is a fair (thought not great) selection of restaurants, and it's close enough to walk to the Pantheon area, which has an even higher concentration of great restaurants to choose from.
+- There is a fair (thought not great) selection of restaurants and places to get a drink, and it's close enough to walk to the Pantheon area, which has an even higher concentration of great restaurants to choose from.

 - The area really quiets down at night (with the exception of the actual steps themselves, where people tend to hang out day and night.)
 Unless you are staying right near a restaurant, you should find this a quiet place to stay (always ask before booking your hotel.)

-- Click here to read more about the Spanish Steps.
+- Click here to read more about the Spanish Steps and Piazza del Popolo.

 - This is one of the Rome neighborhoods where you will find the best concentration of 5-star and luxury hotels in Rome (although other categories are available.)
 One of the most elegant streets in Rome, via Veneto is famous as the setting of Fellini’s “La Dolce Vita.”
 The wide sidewalks and plethora of street-side cafes make this a lovely area to sit for a coffee or drink (an expensive one, mind you), and watch the world go by.